jli226/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Polynomial time - O(n^2) there are two loops that are fully reliant on n, it would be O(n squared).
 Again, as n gets bigger, so would the run time.

 c)
-Linear time -O(n) the loop runs n times, which is one.
+Linear time O(n) the loop runs n times, which is one.

 ## Exercise II